Greenland Ministry Facility

 Project Details

 The population consists of mostly Greenlanders (c.
-50.000, mostly indigenous peoples), Danes (c.
-6000), and c.
-1000 Scandinavians and people from other countries.
-83% of the population live in the relatively few towns.
-The capital city is Nuuk / Godthaab with 16,000 persons.
+50,000, mostly indigenous peoples), Danes (c.
+6,000), and c.
+1,000 Scandinavians and people from other countries.
+About 83% of the population live in the relatively few towns.
+The capital city is Nuuk/Godthaab with 16,000 persons.
 The missionaries will be based in Nuuk because this is the capital city, has the largest population, has the best transportation and communication links, and is the natural logistical hub for the entire country.

 The dominant religion is the Evangelical Lutheran Church, the Danish state church.
-Besides the Lutheran Church – nearly everyone belongs to this Church – there is a limited number of free churches such as Baptists (their church is in Ilulissat, 600km north of Nuuk), Pentecostals (several small missions on the west coast), Roman Catholics (a church in Nuuk), and a handful of Adventists.
-There is also a very small Jehovah Witness, Baha’i and Latter-Day Saints presence.
+Besides the Lutheran Church – nearly everyone belongs to this church – there is a limited number of free churches such as Baptists (their church is in Ilulissat, 600km north of Nuuk), Pentecostals (several small missions on the west coast), Roman Catholics (a church in Nuuk) and a handful of Adventists.
+There is also a very small presence of Jehovah’s Witnesses, Baha’i and Latter-Day Saints.

 The first SDA contacts were made by publications brought by fishermen from the Faeroe Islands.
 In 1953, Pastor Andreas Nielsen of Denmark was appointed to begin evangelism in Greenland.
-He arrived in Greenland and began with literature work (door-to-door canvassing) together with evangelism / public meetings.
-In 1954 he baptized the first Greenlander.
-He built a parsonage, a physiotherapy clinic and apartment for health personnel in Nuuk.
+He arrived in Greenland and began with literature work (door-to-door canvassing) together with evangelism/public meetings.
+In 1954, Pastor Nielsen baptized the first Greenlander.
+He built a parsonage, a physiotherapy clinic and an apartment for health personnel in Nuuk.
 He also constructed a church.
-This mission station was sold by the Danish Union in 1995 – and is today known as the “Nuuk Cultural Museum.”
+This mission station was sold by the Danish Union in 1995 and is today known as the “Nuuk Cultural Museum.”

-The Physiotherapy Clinic (known as “Skodsborg Badet”) functioned until 1992, and had to close down due to political reasons – all treatments had to be done at the state hospital and not in private clinics.
+The Physiotherapy Clinic (known as “Skodsborg Badet”) functioned until 1992 and had to close down due to political reasons – all treatments had to be done at the state hospital and not in private clinics.
 From 1954-1995, the SDA Church was small and unorganized, and 19 persons were baptized.
-Almost all are dead now.
+Almost all have now died of old age.

-Today there are 3 Greenlandic members and 2 Danish members, plus a few backsliders and several friends.
+Today there are three Greenlandic members and two Danish members, plus a few backsliders and several friends.
 Pastor John Pedersen in Denmark keeps in contact with these individuals and visits them once a year.
-The Lutheran Church is the main Church and Greenlanders attend church on Sunday.
-The Greenland ministry facility will support ongoing church planting across Greenland where a missionary family can be based, providing space for youth and felt needs ministry trips in a partnership between AFM, the Danish Union Conference and the Trans-European Division in order to establish a viable and sustainable SDA church-planting presence in Nuuk, the capital city of Greenland.
+The Lutheran Church is the main church, and Greenlanders attend on Sundays.
+The Greenland ministry facility will support ongoing church planting across Greenland, where a missionary family can be based, providing space for youth and felt-needs ministry trips through a partnership between AFM, the Danish Union Conference and the Trans-European Division to establish a viable and sustainable SDA church-planting presence in Nuuk, the capital city of Greenland.

-Having a ministry facility will provide a base for the Trans-European Division and Danish Union to send short-term mission trips each year, focussing on youth, family and felt-needs ministry activities in Nuuk and elsewhere in Greenland.
+Having a ministry facility will provide a base for the Trans-European Division and Danish Union to conduct short-term mission trips each year, focusing on youth, family and felt-needs ministry activities in Nuuk and elsewhere in Greenland.

-The Danish Union will provide annual return trips for the Career Missionaries to Denmark to promote the project at the Danish Union camp-meeting and in local Danish congregations.
+The Danish Union will provide annual return trips to Denmark for career missionaries to promote the project at the Danish Union camp meeting and in local Danish congregations.
 The Trans-European Division (TED) will promote the Greenlanders of Greenland Project across the Union youth departments of the TED to generate interest in youth projects, short-term mission trips and felt-needs ministry trips in Greenland each year.

 Funding Needed